Tomohiro Nagai: Active player era

 In 1998 season, he made his Pacific League debut and pitched in seven games.

 In 1999 season, He and Junji Hoshino, who was drafted the same year, won 10 games and contributed the Fukuoka Daiei Hawks win their first Pacific League championship.
 In the 1999 Japan Series, Nagai started Game 3 and won without allowing a run in 6 innings.
 For this performance, he received the Japan Series Outstanding Player Award.

-Nagai pitched in 96 games in 8 seasons overall, compiling a 28-21 win–loss record record and a 4.67 ERA.
+Nagai pitched in 96 games in 8 seasons overall, compiling a 28-21 win–loss record and a 4.67 ERA.

 He retired during the 2006 season.

 After retirement

 After his retirement, Nagai has worked as a front-office officer for the Fukuoka SoftBank Hawks since 2007 and was appointed assistant deputy general manager of the team's general headquarters in January 2017.
 On December 1, he became the general manager of the team headquarters division, organizing and development department and the head of the development department scouting office.

 On December 1, 2018, he was appointed general manager of the organization and development division of the team's general headquarters and general manager of the scouting and development department.

 On June 1, 2021, Nagai was appointed to the position of Executive Officer in addition to his current position.